007revad/Seagate_lowCurrentSpinup/README.md

 ### Description

-Some Synology NAS and Expansion Units do not have enough power to spin-up multiple Seagate 20TB and larger drives during boot-up.
+Some Synology NAS and Expansion Units do not have enough power to spin-up multiple Seagate large Exos drives during boot-up.

+This script avoids the need to buy and install a higher wattage power supply .

-This script uses Seagate's openSeaChest to set your 20TB and larger Seagate HDDs to stagger their spin-up (PUIS) and enables lowCurrentSpinup.
+It uses Seagate's openSeaChest v24.08.1 to set your Seagate Exos SATA HDDs to stagger their spin-up (PUIS) and enables lowCurrentSpinup.

     Power-Up in Standby (PUIS):
     PUIS ensures that drives remain in standby mode during system startup and only spin up when accessed